UKCloud/documentation/articles/draas/draas-sco.md

 - Perform live failovers

-We've disabled some areas of the Zerto Self-Service Portal as they're for services we don't presently support.
+We've disabled some areas of the ZSSP as they're for services we don't presently support.
 These include:

 - Backup to external systems.
 At present, you cannot export your journal to external backup targets (such as UKCloud Cloud Storage).
-We've identified a compliance issue with this solution which we're working to address.
+We've identified a compliance issue with this solution, which we're working to address.
 Until this is addressed, the feature will remain unavailable.

 Additionally, the following scenarios cannot be protected:

 - VMs with virtual disks with individual disks greater than 3TB

-- VMs which are clustered using shared virtual disks
+- VMs that are clustered using shared virtual disks

 ## Alerting and reporting

-The Zerto Self-Service Portal provides live real-time reporting of your solution and the current level of protection being provided to your VMs.
+The Zerto Self-Service Portal (ZSSP) provides live real-time reporting of your solution and the current level of protection being provided to your VMs.

 The portal also raises alerts if the target RPO of your VPG exceed the threshold, or if the associated journal size grows beyond the expected size.
 In both these scenarios, UKCloud also receives a platform monitoring alert and will investigate the cause.

-Additionally, the portal provides an activity log of the actions against a particular VM and a list of any errors captured on the platform.
+Additionally, the ZSSP provides an activity log of the actions against a particular VM and a list of any errors captured on the platform.

 ## Failover